-According to Freddie Mac's Primary Market Mortgage Survey,6 the 30-year fixed rate mortgage rate averaged 3.1% in 2020, a decline of approximately 90 basis points from a year earlier.
-Also according to the Survey, during 2020, "house prices rose 11.6% on a year-over-year basis...[and] [h]omeowners took advantage of record low mortgage rates and increased homeowner equity to refinance their properties, reducing their monthly payments and extracting equity through cash-out refinances."
+According to Freddie Mac's Primary Market Mortgage Survey, the 30-year fixed rate mortgage rate averaged 2.9% in the first half of 2021, a decline of approximately 20 basis points from a year earlier.
+Also, according to the Survey, during the first half of 2021, house prices rose 19.2% as "homeowners continued to take advantage of the low mortgage rates and increased homeowner equity to refinance their properties, reducing their monthly payments and extracting equity through cash-out refinances."